General Education Assessment

 The eight Learning Goals are assessed on a rotating basis.
 The schedule has flexibility to increase the frequency of assessment of any learning goals, for example, one with inconclusive or confusing results. back to top

-During the analysis of the scores, the name and student ID information on the cover sheets is matched with student demographic information in university records for the purpose of analysis based on demographic and preparedness variables. back to top
+The General Education Assessment office retrieves a copy of the course roster from Banner in order to compile the student demographic information in university records for the purpose of analysis based on demographic and preparedness variables. back to top

 Metarubrics, such as the VALUE rubrics, are constructed so that they can be used to score a variety of student artifacts across disciplines, across universities, and across preparation levels.
 But their strength is also a weakness: the generality of the rubric makes it more difficult to use than a rubric that is created for one specific assignment.
 To address this issue, a process must be created that not only introduces the rubric to the scorers, but also makes its use more manageable.

-Volunteer scorers initially attend a two and a half hour workshop on the rubric they will be using.
+Volunteer scorers attend a workshop on the rubric they will be using.
 During the workshop, scorers review the rubric in detail and are introduced to the general assumptions adopted for applying the rubrics.
-After reviewing the rubric and initial assumptions, the volunteers read and score 3 – 4 student work products.
+After reviewing the rubric and initial assumptions, the volunteers read and score sample student work products.
 Scoring is followed by a detailed discussion, so that scorers can better see the nuances of the rubric and learn what fellow scorers saw in the work products.
 From these discussions, scorer norming begins and assumptions are developed for applying the rubric to each specific assignment.

 Scoring of the student work products is done during a scoring event.
-These events are either a half day or a whole day.
 Pairs of scorers are assigned a packet of student work on the same assignment.
 Scorers read the first paper, which is the same in each packet, score it, and then discuss their scores, coming to concensus on that score and specific interpretation of the rubric as it relates to the specific assignment.
 The packets also contain addition common papers which the scorers score individually.
 These are used to measure interrater reliability. back to top

 A general education assessment report is written annually by the General Education Director.
 This report is first presented to the Learning Assessment Council, which may make recommendations to the Provost Office based on results.
 The report is also presented to the University Studies Advisory Committee, which may also make recommendations to the Faculty Senate.
 The reports, with recommendations, are published.
 Findings categorized by Learning Goal are also published on the web. back to top